コンテンツにスキップ

-Walk, see, hear, taste.
+Walk, see, hear, and taste.
 Experience the history and charm of Odawara with all your senses!

 Miyuki Inoue (Magcal Editorial Department)

-The Machikado Museum is a place where you can see and experience historical assets that cannot all be displayed in glass cases.
-With a guidebook published by Odawara City in hand, I took a leisurely stroll around the museum.
+A "street corner museum" is a place where you can walk around and experience historical treasures that can't be contained within glass cases.
+I took a leisurely stroll around with a guidebook published by Odawara City in hand.

-This umeboshi specialty store originated as the restaurant "Chinryutei" which opened in Odawara city in 1871.
-Later, when Odawara Station opened, the store was moved to in front of the station and renamed "Chinriu Main Store."
+This specialty shop for pickled plums originated from the restaurant "Chinryutei," which opened in Odawara City in 1871.
+Later, coinciding with the opening of Odawara Station, the shop relocated to the area in front of the station and was renamed "Chinriu Main Store."

-At the back of the store, you'll find a pickle barrel from the early Meiji period and a cash register from the 1900s, which alone give you a sense of the store's rich history.
+In the back of the shop sits a pickle barrel used in the early Meiji period and a cash register from the 1900s.
+Just seeing them gives you a sense of the weight of history.

-The highlight is the vast collection of umeboshi plums lined up.
-The oldest one is surprisingly from 1834 (Tenpo 5).
-I would love to find a "birthyear umeboshi" from the year I was born.
+The most impressive sight is the vast collection of pickled plums.
+It's astonishing that the oldest one dates back to 1834 (Tenpo 5).
+I'd love to find a "birth year pickled plum" from the year I was born.

-There was a small event called "Umeboshi Quiz," so I decided to give it a try.
+A "pickled plum quiz" was prepared as a small event, so I decided to give it a try.

-You have to guess how the umeboshi are made and how their taste changes over time by smelling and tasting them, but this is surprisingly difficult.
-One quiz participant will win a prize each month, so be sure to give it a try.
+The quiz involves trying to guess how pickled plums are made and how their taste changes over time by smelling and tasting them, but it's surprisingly difficult.
+Apparently, one lucky participant each month will win a prize, so be sure to give it a try.

 [Address] 1-2-1 Sakaemachi, Odawara City